Starwort/NEA/TIMELINE.md

 # Planned steps

-## Release 1 - create standalone
+## Release 1 - create solver

+- Create the solver

+## Release 2 - create standalone, integrate solver

 - Create a secondary, standalone implementation of the solitaire that a user can play with

-## Release 2 - create solver, finish standalone

-- Create the solver
-- Add a 'hint' function to the standalone implementation
+- Use solver as a 'hint' function for the standalone implementation

 ## Release 3 - create interface for original